TanStack/table/README.md

 ```

 ## Filtering
-Filtering can be enabled by setting the `showFilters` option on the table.
+Filtering can be enabled by setting the `filterable` option on the table.

-If you don't want particular column to be filtered you can set the `hideFilter` option on the column.
+If you don't want particular column to be filtered you can set the `filterable={false}` option on the column.

 By default the table tries to filter by checking if the row's value starts with the filter text.
 The default method for filtering the table can be set with the table's `defaultFilterMethod` option.